These delicious zucchini noodles are ready in ten minutes. When using store-bought spiralized zucchini, this recipe is as easy as can be.

 - 2 tablespoons unsalted butter

-- To the cooked zucchini noodles in the skillet, add the salt, pepper, pepper flakes and Parmesan.
+- Add the kosher salt, black pepper, red pepper flakes, and parmesan.
 Mix and serve.

 - Overcooking the zucchini strands will result in them being soggy.
 It's much like cooking pasta al dente.
 You want the strands to still have a "bite."
 You don't want them to be too soft.
 So ensure you don't cook them longer than necessary in the first step before adding the garlic.
 Then, after adding the garlic and letting it cook briefly, turn the heat off immediately.